Azure/Hangman/README.md

 <a name="deploy"></a>
 ### Deploying an Azure Web App

 We will create an Azure Web App to serve a website containing our neural network.
+The Web Apps feature of Microsoft Azure App Service is optimized for hosting websites and web applications.
 To deploy a web app:
 1. Log into [Azure Portal](https://portal.azure.com).
 1. Click the "+ New" button at upper-left.
 1. In the search bar, type in "Web App" and press Enter.